nealgravindra/readinglist/README.md

 ### transformers
 - [ ] On Position Embeddings in BERT, see [here](https://openreview.net/forum?id=onxoVA9FxMw)
+- [ ] they really are amazing: frozen pretrainted transformer can be trained on lang and do vision tasks w/o fine-tuning: https://arxiv.org/abs/2103.05247
 - [ ] avoiding degernation of self-attention: https://arxiv.org/abs/2103.03404

 ## contemporary